 I went online to read reviews for this series, and found that the overwhelming majority were positive.
 So quaint.
 So sweet.
 Such great characters.
 In my mind, I saw a circle of nicely dressed white women laughing at the situations that this headstrong woman gets herself into, and thanking God for her maid, with her shoes cut open to ease her corns, her great cooking, and her sage advice.

 There was a time when I could have been one of those women.
 Not mean.
-Not racist.
 Just oblivious.

 I put that book away and started to wonder when I had changed.
 Where had my new perspective come from?
 I mean, I have always spoken out about inequality, but this was something new.